 We make a lot of decisions every day.
 Some simple, some difficult, and some we don’t even notice.
-How can we make our employees make the right decisions in a way that they grow personally and contribute effectively to the organisation?
-Read about nudge theory in practice - while it is used to influence employee behaviour.
+How can we make our employees make the right decisions in a way that they grow personally and contribute effectively to the organization?
+Read about nudge theory in practice - while it is used to influence employee behavior.

 “On an average, a human brain makes 35,000 decisions each day,” says Barbara Sahakian, a clinical neuropsychology professor at the Cambridge University and the author of the book Bad Moves: How decision making goes wrong, and the ethics of smart drugs.
 Just choosing what we eat constitutes at least 200 decisions.
 Fascinating, isn’t it?

 Now imagine, if we were consciously making all these decisions.
 Ugh!

 To make our lives easier, our brains take simple shortcuts to make most of the decisions, without involving our conscious minds – called heuristic decision making.
 In fact, 90% of the decisions made each day are unconscious, says Susan Weinschenk, a behavioral psychologist.
 In an online class that she conducts Brain and Behavioural Science, she goes on to say

 “We often like to think that we’re very rational and logical.
 But we’re not.
 And, if you want to really reach people, if you want to communicate with them, if you want to persuade them, you need to figure out how to talk to the unconscious part of their mind.”

 Human beings are extremely emotional and the decision-making process is greatly affected by emotions.
 So much so that, some behavioral economists have suggested that only up to 30% of the decisions we make are rational, and 70% emotional.